cypress-io/cypress-documentation/content/api/commands/session.md

 })
 ```

-However, any time you want to test something on a different page, you will need
+However, if you want to test something on a different page, you will need to
-to call `cy.visit()` at the beginning of that test, which will then be
+call `cy.visit()` at the beginning of that test, which means you will be calling
-effectively calling `cy.visit()` twice in a row, which will result in slightly
-slower tests.
+`cy.visit()` a **second** time in your test.
+Since `cy.visit()` waits for the
+visited page to become active before continuing, this could add up to an
+unacceptable waste of time.

 ```javascript
 // ...continued...